notiv/cookiecutter-uv/docs/features/makefile.md

-test                 Test the code with pytest build                Build wheel file using uv clean-build          clean build artifacts publish              publish a release to pypi. build-and-publish    Build and publish. docs-test            Test if documentation can be built without warnings or errors docs                 Build and serve the documentation
+test                 Test the code with pytest build                Build wheel file using uv clean-build          clean build artifacts docs-test            Test if documentation can be built without warnings or errors docs                 Build and serve the documentation
 ```